MIGRAIN: narrative

 disequilibrium - Wallace tries to invent a machine to brainwash the rabbits, but it malfunctions.
 A giant ‘were-rabbit’ begins stealing vegetables at night, panic spreads in the village.
 Gromit realises Wallace has become the ‘were-rabbit’, which makes the disruption more personal and dangerous.

-new equilibrium - Gromit defeats the threat and saves Wallace, village is sade for the vegetable competition and balance is restored.
+new equilibrium - Gromit defeats the threat and saves Wallace, village is safe for the vegetable competition and balance is restored.
 The ending leaves life back to “normal” though the characters have been changed by what’s occurred.

 2) Complete the activity on page 1 of the Factsheet: find a clip on YouTube of the opening of a new TV drama series (season 1, episode 1).
 Embed the clip in your blog and write an analysis of the narrative markers that help establish setting, character and plot.